amberhe613/Cyelp/wiki.md

 * Add links to navbar

 ## Add Restaurant Model (By April 2)
-* Setup campground model
+* Setup restaurant model
-* Use campground model inside of routes
+* Use restaurant model inside of routes

 ## Creating New Restaurants (By April 2)
-* Setup new campground POST route
+* Setup new restaurant POST route
 * Add in body-parser
 * Setup route to show form
 * Add basic unstyled form